Identifiability in Continuous Lyapunov Models: Preliminaries

 We conclude that when $G$ is the 3-cycle, then for \emph{all} covariance matrices $\Sigma\in\mathcal{M}_{G,C} \subseteq \mathrm{PD}_3$ there is a unique matrix $M\in\mathbb{R}^E$ such that $\Sigma=\phi_{G,C}(M)$.
 We will refer to this property as the 3-cycle defining a \emph{globally identifiable} model.
 Note that our argument also shows that $\mathcal{M}_{G,C} = \mathrm{PD}_3$. \end{example}

 This small example already reveals some of the subtleties arising when analyzing identifiability of continuous Lyapunov models.
 The problem can be reduced to determining whether a particular submatrix that is sparsely populated with covariances has full rank (see \Cref{lem:rankidentifiability} and \Cref{theo:kernelcrit}) but the resulting matrices have involved graph-dependent structures.
-While the case of directed acyclic graphs can be approached without much effort and one obtains identifiability for all associated models (\Cref{theo:dagidenti}), cyclic graphs are more difficult to handle.
-For cyclic graphs, the polynomials that appear while factoring determinants, as in \eqref{eq:detASigma3cycle}, quickly increase in complexity, and it is not easy to determine whether they are non-zero.
+The choice of ordering in \eqref{eq:col_order} is especially insightful for directed acyclic graphs.
+After sorting the nodes such that if $i\to j$ then $i\leq j$, any DAG yields a block upper-triangular matrix, as in \Cref{ex:complete DAG 3 nodes}, from which identifiability for all associated models follows (\Cref{theo:dagidenti}).
+For cyclic graphs, however, the polynomials that appear while factoring determinants, as in \eqref{eq:detASigma3cycle}, quickly increase in complexity, and it is not easy to determine whether they are non-zero.
 In our main result (\Cref{th:simple}) we thus consider alternative spectral arguments that use the stability of the drift matrix $M$ in order to derive identifiability.